 3. Green Consumer

 Our second aim is to encourage people to shop locally & seasonally, supporting local businesses and making healthier choices.
 Research has shown that when people shop locally, money stays in the local economy, benefitting not just the business but the community as a whole.
-To this end, we’re putting together directories of local businesses.
+We launched and now manage the monthly Hurst Village Market which takes place on the first Saturday of each month in the New Inn on the High Street.
+The market has stalls exclusively featuring local small businesses.

 We also encourage people to look at ways of reducing packaging and rejecting fast fashion.
 If you have any thoughts in this area, we love to hear from you.